mctinker/Map-Tasker/README.md

 When reporting an error, you will most likely be asked to provide the output log file from the error and your XML file, both of which will be solely used to debug the program and then immediately deleted.

-The only network traffic that occurs is if and when you retrieve the backup/exported XML file directly from your Android device on the same network, use of the ChatGPT analysis feature, and during the GUI startup to check the pypi.org server for updates to the program.
+Network traffic is as follows:

+- Local LAN traffic when fetching XML directly from your Android device.
+- On startup, check against pypi.com to determine if a new release is available.
+- Update the program from pypi.com (via 'pip) if 'Upgrade' is selected in the GUI.
+- Use of chatgpt.com when using Ai Analysis with anyh of the OpenAi models.

 ## Contributions